top of page

 Tips to Help Your Child with Voice Change:

 Some kids go through a range of emotions during puberty.
+Dealing with a teenager voice transition can be emotionally challenging.
 Further, it’s hard, especially with the new change in voice.
 In other words, children feel embarrassed and conscious of themselves.
 Bullying at school is a common issue.
 Hence, be sensitive and watch out for any distress signs.
 So, here are some tips to support your child.

 • Reassure your child these changes are a part of growing up